Eagle Owl

 Photo by Олег Яковлев: https://www.pexels.com/photo/owl-perched-on-a-tree-7011098/

-In some cultures, owls have been trained to hunt small game like rabbits and squirrels.
-This practice is still used in some parts of the world today.
+In some cultures, owls have been trained to hunt small game such as rabbits and squirrels.
+While falconry is more commonly associated with hawks and falcons, certain owl species have also been used in this practice, a tradition that continues in some regions today.

 An owl flying through the air screeching.